 This could be taking responsibility for the care of anything from 10 to 30 patients with staff support.
 You’ll need to delegate tasks to your team and, as such, you’ll need to be comfortable taking charge.
 Also taking control of other aspects of running the nursing home like admin, security procedures and workplace health and safety.

 Where you work with patients with conditions like dementia, you’ll need to be able to de-escalate any aggressive behaviour or calm down individuals who have become confused.
-You’ll also need to manage the environment when distressing situations arise, administer medication and provide multifaceted end of life care.
-In this case you will keep in close communication with family, the GP and hospital as conditions can deteriorate rapidly.
+You’ll also need to manage the environment when distressing situations arise, administer medication and provide multifaceted end-of-life care.
+In this case, you will keep in close communication with family, the GP and the hospital as conditions can deteriorate rapidly.